delphidabbler/vilib/Docs/UserGuide.md

 * _GetStringValue_ - get the value at given index in string table.
 * _GetStringValueByName_ - get the value associated with the given name in the string table.

+For _IVerInfoBinaryReader2_ only, we can also get the index of a string by name within a string table, or check if it exists by using:

+* _IndexOfString_ [_IVerInfoBinaryReader2_ only] - get the index of named string within string table with given index, or `-1` on error.

 Finally, there are some miscellaneous methods:

 * _Clear_ - deletes all translations and string tables and zeros all the fixed file information fields, except for the signature and structure version.
-* _Assign_ - copies version information from another _IVerInfoBinaryReader_ object.
+* _Assign_ - copies version information from another _IVerInfoBinaryReader_ / _IVerInfoBinaryReader2_ object.
 * _ReadFromStream_ - reads binary version information from an _IStream_ opened on some version information data.
 For details see [Accessing Binary Version Information](#accessing-binary-version-information) below.
 * _LastErrorMessage_ - returns a _WideString_ value that gives a description of the last error.
 This is the only method that doesn't return a _HRESULT_ value.

-### _IVerInfoBinary_ Methods
+### _IVerInfoBinary_ / _IVerInfoBinary2_ Methods

-_IVerInfoBinary_ descends from _IVerInfoBinaryReader_ and therefore exposes all of _IVerInfoBinaryReader_'s methods.
+_IVerInfoBinary_ descends from _IVerInfoBinaryReader_ while _IVerInfoBinary2_ descends from _IVerInfoBinaryReader2_ so they expose all of the methods of their parent interfaces.
 Those methods are all described above.
-In this section we will only discuss the methods that are unique to _IVerInfoBinary_, i.e. those that are used to modify version information.
+In this section we will only discuss the methods that are unique to _IVerInfoBinary_ & _IVerInfoBinary2_, i.e. those that are used to modify version information.
+All of the following methods are supported by both interfaces,

-The purpose of _IVerInfoBinary_ is to be able to modify version information before writing it to, for example, a 32 bit resource file.
+The purpose of _IVerInfoBinary_ / _IVerInfoBinary2_ is to be able to modify version information before writing it to, for example, a 32 bit resource file.

 To update the fixed file information use one of the following methods: